codeonlyjs/website/content/guide/routerDetails.md

 eg:

-* Route managers will typically create a page component and store it on the route object to be picked up elsewhere to be loaded into the document.
+* Route managers will typically create a page component and store it on the route object to be picked up elsewhere in the app to be loaded into the document.

 * Other event handlers may also attach additional information to the route object.